Skip to content

 Why It Works

-• Operates down to -22 degrees F - Solid cold-climate capability
+• Operates down to -22 degrees F - solid cold-climate capability

-• Up to 22 SEER cooling - Efficient summer performance
+• Up to 22 SEER cooling - efficient summer performance

-• Variable-speed inverter compressor - Quiet, efficient operation
+• Variable-speed inverter compressor - quiet, efficient operation

 Compared to Mitsubishi H2i